longitudinal-data-analysis-prac-2024/team-2-proj/README.md

 # Results

 In our analysis of the impact of early childhood parenting styles and lifetime traumatic events on cortisol reactivity, we conducted a series of analyses using a well-defined cohort.
+We removed data columns which contain N/A values.
 The dataset, after verification of key variables and handling missing data, included measures of financial hardship, socio-economic status (SES), and trauma exposure, alongside cortisol measurements at multiple timepoints.

 **Descriptive Statistics within Different Groups**